NayOoLwin5/NayOoLwin5.github.io/_posts/2021-06-10-Gazebo-On-Web.md

 ### HAL.py (hardware abstratcion layer) {#header9}
 - From the master node, I take only two neccessary topics which are `/taxi_holo/odom` for the user to know robot position and `/taxi_holo/cmd_vel` for the user to override the linear and angular velocities.
-- I subscribed to `/taxi_holo/odom` so that user get updated robot position messages continously and published `/taxi_holo/cmd_vel` and setting up linear and angular velocities to zero so that user can override any values they want to the message.
+- I subscribed to `/taxi_holo/odom` so that user gets updated robot position messages continously and published `/taxi_holo/cmd_vel` and setting up linear and angular velocities to zero so that user can override any values they want to the message.

 ### map.py {#header10}
 - Map with robot location provided on the template to monitor the robot.